roytang/blog/content/notes/2010/12/c1a8qbi/index.md

 - AskReddit
 ---

-If you feel like you have too much money, the reasonable options are:\n1.
-Save it for a rainy day (or invest to make it grow)\n2.
-Help out someone else in need, especially those who might not have everything during the holday season.
+If you feel like you have too much money, the reasonable options are:

+1. Save it for a rainy day (or invest to make it grow)

+2. Help out someone else in need, especially those who might not have everything during the holday season.

 That being said, I wouldn't mind being gifted a copy of Fallout: New Vegas on Steam :D